Slaedr/TaDGENS/Readme.md

 TADGENS
 =======

-A Taylor-basis discontinuous Galerkin compressible Euler solver.
+A Taylor-basis discontinuous Galerkin solver for the compressible Euler equations.

 Building
 --------